DJ LeMahieu Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (82 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs given up (84 total, 1.3 per game).

-- Houck (3-5) gets the starting nod for the Red Sox in his 12th start of the season.
-He's put together a 5.46 ERA in 57 2/3 innings pitched, with 56 strikeouts.
+- Bello makes the start for the Red Sox, his 10th of the season.
+He is 3-4 with a 3.97 ERA and 46 strikeouts through 45 1/3 innings pitched.

-- In his last appearance on Sunday, the right-hander tossed five innings against the Tampa Bay Rays, giving up four earned runs while surrendering five hits.
+- His most recent time out was on Monday against the Tampa Bay Rays, when the right-hander tossed six innings, surrendering three earned runs while allowing six hits.

-- The 26-year-old has a 5.46 ERA and 8.7 strikeouts per nine innings across 11 games this season, while giving up a batting average of .251 to his opponents.
+- In nine games this season, the 24-year-old has a 3.97 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .275 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.